ashuqullah/DECTNRPLUS/HS_DECT_SHELL/README.rst

    :local:
    :depth: 2

-The DECT NR+ physical layer (PHY) Shell (DeSh) sample application demonstrates how to set up a DECT NR+ application with the DECT PHY firmware and enables you to test various modem features.
+The DECT NR+ physical layer (PHY) Shell (DeSh) sample application demonstrates how to set up a DECT NR+ application with the DECT PHY firmware and enables testing of various modem features.

+HS_DECT_SHELL builds upon this foundation by preserving the original PHY-level functionality while extending the sample into an extensible experimentation and development framework.
+The project is intended to evolve beyond isolated PHY tests toward coordinated MAC-level procedures, group-based scheduling, and reproducible experimentation workflows, without altering existing command behavior.

 .. important::